HubertWojcik10/mlops_project/reports/README.md

 >
 > Answer:

-[our code coverage is 12.87 but there are many not covered parts, so we need an explanation why] Hubert
+In order to assess code coverage, one has to specify a source directory.
+We have decided that the scope should be big and went for the whole src/ as our source directory.
+We managed to implement tests only for data.py, model.py, and api.py.
+That is why our coverage is only 13%, but we would in the future extend the scope to other files in src/.
+Additionaly, we focused on testing the model itself, rather than it's file (model.py), which we could also include in next iteration of testing.
+Overall, we are content with the code coverage for the listed files, but the lack of time prevented us to expand the test to the whole src/ module and resulted with a low code coverage.

-Achievieng 100% code coverage would not guarantee the code is error-free.
+Achieving 100% code coverage would not guarantee the code is error-free.
 Code coverage measures which lines of code are executed by tests, but it doesn not assess the quality of the tests temselves.
 So, for example, even a 100% code coverage rate could miss edge cases or, once in production, fail due to external dependencies.
 High coverage is a good indicator of thorough testing, but true reliability requires a combination of high-quality and meaningful tests.

 ### Question 9